 - ArcelorMittal's best in class product for corrosion resistance is Magnelis® metallic coated steel.
 It is THE solution to corrosion in the harshest environment, even for deformed parts.
 The specific composition of Magnelis® (3% Mg and 3.5% Al) is the key element which ensures a stable and durable layer across the entire surface and self-healing characteristics for edges, scratches, and perforations.

-- Indaten® for flat products, and Arcorox® for sections are weathering steels developed by ArcelorMittal.
-Weathering steels are well known as corrosion resistant steels, thanks to the addition of copper during manufacturing.
-Corrosion resistance can be improved even further by using phosphorous, except for the structural heavy plate to avoid iron phosphide (FeP3).
+- Indaten® for flat products and Arcorox® for sections are weathering steels developed by ArcelorMittal.
+Weathering steels are well known as corrosion resistant steels thanks to the addition of copper during manufacturing.
+Corrosion resistance can be improved even further by using phosphorous with the exception of the structural heavy plate to avoid iron phosphide (FeP3).

-- Granite® HDX, Granite® Storm & Solano® Nature organic coated steels own excellent corrosion resistance up to RC5 and are ideal for external usage in severe environments for components such as profiles and sandwich panels for roofing and cladding.
-They are also suitable for roofing applications such as tiles, guttering and rainwater systems.
+- Granite® HDX, Granite® Storm & Solano® Nature organic coated steels have excellent corrosion resistance up to RC5 and are ideal for external usage in severe environments for components such as profiles and sandwich panels for roofing and cladding.
+They are also suitable for roofing applications such as tiles, guttering, and rainwater systems.

 Magnelis® at the centre of ArcelorMittal Fos-sur-Mer’s first solar farm20 February 2018